Cacti/documentation/CDEFs.md

 Name | Description
 --- | ---
-Function | A mathmatical function that we will describe below Operator | Common mathematical operators including (+, -, *, /, and %)
+Function | A mathematical function that we will describe below Operator | Common mathematical operators including (+, -, *, /, and %)
 Another CDEF | Another Cacti CDEF.
 That could be confusing Custom String | Something like a number, a 'U' or 'Nan' for example